 After you eat a delicious meal, you might feel discomfort in your stomach.
 If you have untreated anxiety, these two issues might actually be related, because the mental health problem can manifest in your gut as indigestion. "[This] happens when you feel so stressed your body goes into a fight-or-flight state,"

 Dr. Nikola Djordjevic, MD, a board-certified family physician and medical advisor for LoudCloudHealth, tells Bustle.
 "This state provokes the central nervous system, causing your esophagus to spasm increasing the actin in your stomach and leading to indigestion," he says.
 Make sure that you're chewing your food thoroughly and not eating too rapidly, but if you continue to experience indigestion, get in touch with your doctor.
-Sad woman locating on comfortable couch Shutterstock
+7 Loss Of Appetite Sad woman locating on comfortable couch Shutterstock

 When you're feeling especially stressed, you might love cooking up your mom's special macaroni and cheese recipe or picking up your favorite chocolatey treat from a nearby bakery.
 Or maybe none of your favorite foods sound good all of a sudden.
 Appetite shifts can be related to anxiety, Djordjevic says.
 "When we’re stressed our body can produce more cortisol," he says.
 "Cortisol boosts stomach acid production which further speeds up digestion and leads to a sensation of fullness."
 This means that when you're anxious, you might not feel as hungry as you usually are.
 If this is only a symptom you notice the morning before a big presentation, it's probably not going to disrupt your life in a major way.
 But if your loss of appetite persists for more than a few days, that's definitely something you want to check with your doctor about.